atifmustaffa/mhg-discord-bot/README.md

 ```
 npm install
 ```
 to snag all of the dependencies.
-Of course, you need node installed.
+Of course, you need `nodejs` installed.

 Then prepare an `.env` file that contains the following variables:
 ```